 NOTE 4: Since the IMEI is not available, interception based on IMEI is not applicable at the 3G Gateway.
 Moreover, in case the IMEI is not available, interception based on IMEI is not applicable at 3G ICEs.

 NOTE 5: Interception at the CSCFs is based upon either SIP URI or TEL URI.
 SIP URI and TEL URI as target identities are not supported by the other ICEs.
+The related CC interception also uses the SIP URI or TEL URI.

 NOTE 6: Interception based on NAI is only applicable at AAA server, PDG, and WAG.
 As the NAI could be encrypted or based on temporary identity at the PDG and WAG, interception based on the NAI is not applicable in those cases in these nodes.